 Step load: Allows virtual users out in chunks, 25, then 25 more, and 25 more.
 This approach is more secure.
 Also, the characteristic of system administration under different loads with a diverse number of virtual users executing the test in every given time interval.

 Inherent JMeter functionality does not establish such complex load scenarios.
 We use a third-party plugin called ultimate thread group.
-It will set thread group parameters and examine the system behaviour after every new chunk of virtual users is added.
+It will set thread group parameters and examine the system behavior after every new chunk of virtual users is added.
 This plugin is also secure for stress testing and managing the so-called system saturation point, mainly a load point.
 Therefore, the user number increase leads to a longer response time for system instability.

 Peak load: Short time extremely concentrated load on the server that allows monitoring the system’s reaction.
 And also, how it reaches back to its initial performance indicator after the peak load is over.

-Investigate Google analytics for a website
+3. Investigate Google Analytics for a Website

 Google analytics reports on public will also help determine the optimal number of virtual users in thread groups if the website under testing is available publicly.
 While testing a company website based on the number of employees, their working hours, and schedule plus a certain number of requests combined on the top of this as a reserve that could predict the total count of requests.